“Well, bread and salt will soothe a rumbling belly. Why so? / The greatest pleasure’s not in costly flavours, it resides / in you yourself.”

 In Calabria, the bread we clutch in our hands belongs to the starving, the cloak we keep locked in our closet belongs to the naked, the shoes we are not using belong to the barefooted.

-THE “GOOD LIFE” AND MEDITERRANEAN WAY OF LIVING
+THE “GOOD LIFE” AND MEDITERRANEAN LIFE STYLE

 The question of defining more accurately what the good life is has become especially acute.
 Households go into debt to buy products they do not need and then work longer than they want in order to keep up with the payments.
 Shopping is the chief cultural activity in the Western world.